Stillwell-C/gram-copy-api/README.md

 Axios and Tanstack Query are used to make server requests and store/cache/invalidate data with the exception of the access token that is stored in the redux store.

+The [cors](https://www.npmjs.com/package/cors) package is used to only allow requests from specific origins.
+In this case, I am only allowing requests originating from the frontend.

 ### Users, Posts, Follows, and Notifications

 Users can create and edit their own posts (posts must include an image) and can tag up to 20 users on each post.
 Any logged in user can like, save, and comment on posts.
 Saved posts can be viewed on your own account on the "saved" tab (this is only visible to you) and images a user is tagged in can be viewed through the "tagged" tab of their profile.